 Catch the tiny local flight to Paro, where you will be met and driven to the National Museum.
 It holds a fantastic collection of Bhutanese national treasures, and its location makes it well worth a visit in its own right, as it is housed in an old watchtower above the massive fortress-monastery of Paro Dzong.
 Overnight in Paro.
 (B,L,D)

 If you choose to do so, you can hike to Taktshang Monastery - also known as "Tiger's Nest Monastery".
 It is the iconic image of Bhutan and for many people the highlight of their holiday.
 The walk is truly special, with stunning scenery and architecture, and an overwhelming sense of sanctity and peace.
 Return to Paro and visit Kyichu Lhakhang, which dates back to the 7th century AD.
 (B)

 Take a morning flight back to Kathmandu.
 Visit some of the 50 temples in the vicinity of the city, including the 17th century Durbar complex, Hanuman Dhoka, and Paravati Temple.
 Duck into the hustle and bustle of the market that surrounds the historical monuments, where you'll find stalls selling everything from fresh vegetables to souvenir hawkers.
-You'll also visit UNESCO World Heritage-listed Swayambhutath (also known as the "Monkey Temple"), believed to have been established over 2,500 years ago.
-(B,L,D)
+You'll also visit UNESCO World Heritage-listed Swayambhunath (also known as the "Monkey Temple"), believed to have been established over 2,500 years ago.
+(B,L)

 Return to Kathmandu airport and board your flight back to the UK.
 (B)